 7) ‘…cuddle them and explain the problem’ is misdirection because it implies that disciplinarians do not cuddle or explain problems.
 It is a major part of discipline but must be timed carefully to avoid undoing the learned lesson.
 The child must learn the lesson before being rewarded.

 8) ‘Being violent and assaulting children will only make them violent themselves’ is a phony mischaracterization as already explained because violence and assault are not a part of child discipline.

 9) ‘The golden lesson for raising children is love, love, and more love’ is wrong because they need more than love.
 It would be like saying that all you need to make a cake is yeast, yeast, and more yeast.

 Rules and regulations about child discipline vary all around the world from country to country and state to state.
 I do not advocate breaking any laws.
 My views about disciplining children are for those places where such practices would be legal and accepted, as they were in most American states a few decades ago.
 If you live in an area where these techniques are not permitted, you should not use them.
 You might consider moving to a place where such methods are allowed, or you might try campaigning to change the laws, but please do not break such rules, especially under the misapprehension that I condone breaking the law because I do not.

 Putting aside the constant ranting of the Left, who insist that any spanking is violence, let’s ignore them and get down to the nitty-gritty of how to discipline children.

-It is vital that there are two parents, and that the parents have traditional roles.
+It is vital that there are two parents and that the parents have traditional roles.
 The mother is a mother, not a pretend man, racing around working nine to five.
 She needs to be at home to look after her children.
-Also, it is essential that both parents agree on the following methods.
+Also, both parents agree on the following methods.
 If one is applying discipline while the other undoes all this behind the first’s back, there will be significant problems.
 Both parents must work as a team to see this through for the best result.